On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Undirected -Simple -Path: Single-Exponential Time

 This subsection is essentially a significantly simpler version of Sections \ref{sec:directedPathReduction}, \ref{sec:numDistinctArc} and \ref{sec:numDistinctArcTight}.
 For the sake of completeness, we give the sequence of adapted statements required to derive the bound on the number of distinct (i.e., non-parallel) edges stated at the end of this subsection.

 Here, we say that an instance $(G,k,r)$ of \undiPathR\ is {\em nice} if $G$ has no path of length at least $k/r$.
 Observe that if an instance $(G,k,r)$ of \undiPathR\ is not nice, then it is necessarily a \yes-instance, since by traversing a path of length at least $k/r$ back and forth $r$ times, we obtain an $r$-simple $k$-path.
-Since we can utilize the algorithm in Theorem \ref{prop:longPath} to test the existence of a path of length at least $k/r$ (given a graph $G$, create two opposing directed arcs from each edge and run the algorithm with every choice of $s,t\in V(G)$), we have the following observation.
+Recall that by Theorem \ref{prop:longPath}, we can test the existence of a path of length at least $\ell$ from a vertex $s$ to a vertex $t$ in a digraph in time $2^{\OO(\ell)}n^{\OO(1)}$.
+Clearly, we can utilize this algorithm to test the existence of a path of length at least $k/r$ in an undirected graph $G$: given an undirected graph $G$, let $\vec{G}$ be the graph obtain from $G$ by creating two opposing directed arcs from each edge, and run the algorithm with every choice of $s,t\in V(G)$.
+Thus, we have the following observation.

 \begin{observation} Given an instance $(G,k,r)$ of \undiPathR, it can be determined in time $2^{\OO(k/r)}\cdot n^{\OO(1)}$ and polynomial space whether $(G,k,r)$ is not nice, in which case it is a \yes-instance. \end{observation}